THE CONCEPT

-L'Inaperçu is a place for sharing, combining a bookshop specializing in photography, a bistronomic restaurant and a tea room.
-Surrounded by a team of passionate professionals, she has invented a space where culture, bistronomy and conviviality meet.
+This shared space is at once a bookshop specializing in contemporary photography, a bistronomic restaurant and a tearoom.
+Surrounded by a team of enthusiasts, Christine Ye has created a space where culture and conviviality meet, with Mediterranean cuisine featuring fresh, seasonal produce.

 A PHOTOGRAPHY BOOKSHOP

-Considering the photobook as a work of art in its own right, and wishing to highlight photography in all its forms, L'INAPERÇU offers a selection of exceptional, rare or out-of-print works.
+Considering the photobook as a work of art in its own right, and wishing to highlight photography in all its forms, L'Inaperçu offers a selection of exceptional, rare or out-of-print works.
 The books in the bookshop are selected by photography experts, who choose photobooks or artists' books linked to a theme (for example, the British photographer Martin Parr or Clément Chéroux, Director of the Henri Cartier-Bresson Foundation).
 In the bookshop, the traditional newsstand is transformed to host a selection of photobooks, while the famous "bouquinistes" boxes become showcases and displays for photography books.
 The ambience of the bookshop extends into the restaurant, with a décor inspired by amateur photography, incorporating vintage objects such as old posters, advertisements, a vintage sign and even a darkroom...

 Guest list: Jérôme Prochiantz, Martin Parr, Erik Kessels, Christine Barthe, Clément Chéroux, Aline Pujo, Jonas Cuénin, Valérie Belin and Patrick Remy.